Kuel Life

 For some families, informal support, regular visits, grocery runs, and help with appointments is enough for a long time.
 For others, professional in-home care fills the gaps that the family cannot.
 Meal preparation, medication reminders, bathing support, and transportation.
 These services exist precisely because the alternative, a family caregiver taking on all of it indefinitely, is not sustainable without significant cost to that caregiver’s own health and life.

 There is also the question of what happens when home-based support stops being enough.
 That is not a failure of the aging-in-place plan.
 It is a natural progression that is worth thinking about before a crisis forces the conversation.
-Understanding the full spectrum of senior housing options early gives you and your parent genuine choices rather than emergency decisions made under pressure.
+Understanding the full spectrum of their senior housing options early gives you and your parent genuine choices rather than emergency decisions made under pressure.

 The Financial Conversation You Probably Keep Postponing